 Quickstart

-Five minutes from zero to your first request. echotokens speaks the OpenAI API — point your existing SDK at our base URL and the rest of your code keeps working.
+Five minutes from zero to your first generation. echotokens speaks the OpenAI API — point your existing SDK at our base URL and the rest of your code keeps working.

-Open the keys page in the portal, click New key, and copy the sk-echo-... token.
+Open the keys page, click Create key, copy the sk-echo-... token.
 Store it in your environment (.env, secret manager, whatever you use for other API keys).
 The token is shown once at create time and cannot be retrieved later.

 treat keys like passwords